 Back in November of 2011, I shared the recipe for my favorite soup ever, Olive Garden’s Zuppa Toscana soup.
 It went bananas and has since been one of the most popular recipes on my site.
 It’s a recipe that I make at least once a month and more like once a week during the winter.
 My whole family loves it and you guys do too!

-After numerous requests, I shared a slow cooker version of the soup in 2014.
+After numerous requests, I shared a slow cooker Zuppa Toscana recipe in 2014.
 That version has also been insanely popular and well-loved by my readers.

 More Comfort Food Favorites